TarcisioAraujo7/TarcisioAraujo7/README.md

 ### Hi there 👋🏾

-##
-### About Me
+## About Me
-  My name is Tarcisio Almeida, I was born in Brazil, in 2002.
-I study computer engineering at [UFS](https://www.ufs.br/), and I'm always looking to learn more about technology🖥.
+My name is Tarcisio Almeida, I was born in Brazil in 2002.
+I study computer engineering at [UFS](https://www.ufs.br/), and I'm always looking to learn more about technology 🖥.

 ***
+- 💻 **PHP Laravel Pleno Developer**
-- Currently studying algorithm design and analysis, database and spring .
+- 📚 Currently studying advanced Laravel, design patterns, and database optimization.
-- I'm interested in learning about machine learning, AI and data science.
+- 🚀 Interested in learning more about Software Architecture & Design Patterns.

 <div align="center">
   <a href="https://github.com/TarcisioAraujo7">